nileshchakkarwar/js-fullstack/sheryians/backendDomination/01-nodeJS-notes.md

     2. Flash Session
        1. Library name: <b><i>connect-flash</i></b>
        2. Temp storage mechanism within a session
-       3. Data is avilable only for next request and it is cleared!
+       3. Data is available only for next request and it is cleared!
        4. Best usecase
           1. User enters wrong creds,
           2. user should be redirected to same page with error message